Honors & Awards

 Before Nebraska: Fisher graduated from Yutan High School, where he was a team captain in baseball, football and basketball • Played for the Platte Valley Patriots, which included players from Yutan, Ashland and Mead high schools • Was a 2014 second-team All-Nebraska selection by the Omaha World-Herald and a second-team Super-State pick by the Lincoln Journal Star • Earned first-team Class B all-state honors from both state newspapers in 2014 • Was 5-1 in 2014 with a 1.67 ERA and 87 strikeouts • Also was productive at the plate with a .500 average and three home runs • Averaged nearly a double-double per game on the hardwood with 20.9 points and 9.8 rebounds per game • Excelled in the classroom and was a four-year member of the student council, while also serving as Student Body President in 2013.

-Personal: Born on May 28, 1996 • Parents are Rick and Nancy Fisher • Has one sister, Kelli • Majoring in finance.
+Personal: Born on May 28, 1996 • Parents are Rick and Nancy Fisher • Has one sister, Kelli • Graduated in May 2018 with a degree in finance • Pursuing a Master’s degree in business administration.